awsdocs/amazon-lightsail-developer-guide/doc_source/understanding-dns-in-amazon-lightsail.md

 An AAAA record maps a domain, such as `example.com`, or a subdomain, such as `blog.example.com`, to a web server’s IPv6 address\.
 For example, in the Lightsail DNS zone, you want to direct web traffic for `example.com` \(the apex of the domain\) to your instance over the IPv6 protocol\.
 You would create an AAAA record, enter an `@` symbol into the **Subdomain** text box, and enter the IP address of your web server into the **Resolves to address** text box\.
 For more information about the AAAA record, see the [Domain Name System for IPv6](https://en.wikipedia.org/wiki/IPv6_address#Domain_Name_System) on *Wikipedia*\.
 Lightsail does not support static IPv6 addresses\.
-If you delete your Lightsail resource and create a new resource, or if you disable and reenable IPv6 on the same resource, you might need to update your AAAA record to reflect the latest IPv6 address for the resource\.
+If you delete your Lightsail resource and create a new resource, or if you disable and re\-enable IPv6 on the same resource, you might need to update your AAAA record to reflect the latest IPv6 address for the resource\.

 Canonical name \(CNAME\) record
 A CNAME record maps an alias or subdomain, such as `blog.example.com`, to another domain or subdomain\.